jergra/info-feed-react-firebase-sass/readmeNewDeploy.txt

 add a realtime database to the project

-import database json data exported from yt-clone-personal-search
+import database json data exported from info-feed-react-firebase-sass

 add an app by pressing '</>' to register app, choosing nickname in step 1 then copying the firebaseConfig info in step 2